Pixeldom4/Group-Formation-System/README.md

 The user can view details and applications of their projects, however only the owner can edit and delete projects.

 ![img_2.png](img_2.png)

+### Search Projects

+The user can search projects by typing in keywords or descriptions of projects they want to find.
+They can also apply to projects by providing a description and a pdf file.